11 Genetic Disorders In Children: Symptoms And Treatment

 Symptoms of Fragile X syndrome

-Children with this disorder experience developmental delays, learning disabilities, and social and behavioral challenges.
+This disorder causes developmental delays in children, learning disabilities, and social and behavioral challenges.

 Some symptoms of Fragile X syndrome in children are (7):